ivelum/landing/content/technology/favorite.1.backend.md

 - ![Docker](logos/docker.svg) Docker

-  Docker is the industry’s standard containerization tool that powers all our production and development environments.
+  Docker is the industry’s standard containerization tool.
+It powers all our projects, managed with Kubernetes or ECS in production and Docker Compose in development.